 Where it is: In the Grosseto province in Tuscany.
 Population around 5,000.

-What to do: Visit the medieval and renaissance sites here, including the church of Santa Maria, the Palazzo Orsini and the former Cathedral of Santi Pietro e Paolo (St. Peter and Paul).
+What to do: Visit the medieval and renaissance sites here, including the church of Santa Maria, the Palazzo Orsini, and the former Cathedral of Santi Pietro e Paolo (St. Peter and Paul).
 Marvel at the town’s walls and gates, along with the remains of a 14th-century aqueduct.
 There is a Jewish synagogue that dates back to the late 1500s, a time when there was a flourishing Jewish community, and some of the caves were used for services when the community felt they could no longer worship publicly.

 Why we love it: On our first visit to Pitigliano, we were blown away at the way this medieval hill town rises out of seemingly nowhere.
-We weren’t exactly sure where we were going and were starting to get a little disappointed about the day trip, Then, we rounded a corner and saw the town perched on a volcanic ridge like it was part of the rock.
+We weren’t exactly sure where we were going and were starting to get a little disappointed about the day trip.
+Then, we rounded a corner and saw the town perched on a volcanic ridge like it was part of the rock.
 It was a dramatic first impression.
 We love the mix of Catholic and Jewish history found here, recognizing an abhorrent part of the country’s conformance with racial purity.
-In most of the rest of the country it’s easy thing that the entire country is Catholic, but not here.
+In most of the rest of the country, it’s an easy thing that the entire country is Catholic, but not here.

 Where it is: In the Siena province in Tuscany.
 Population around 8,000.

 What to do: Like many of the other hill towns, life in San Gimignano revolves around the piazza.
-You’ll likely spend plenty of time here, using it as a meeting spot, a resting spot, and a starting point to walk around the wall or to visit the 14 preserved bell towers that the town in famous for.
+You’ll likely spend plenty of time here, using it as a meeting spot, a resting spot, and a starting point to walk around the wall or to visit the 14 preserved bell towers that the town is famous for.
 The town’s historic center is a UNESCO World Heritage site.
 You’ll find great food and wine here, especially the locally produced white wine, Vernaccia di San Gimignano.
 And the gelato.